 A few improvements:

-1. I realized that after reading Allie Casazza’s blog that minimalism affects kids.
-And I didn’t realize this was true except that after decluttering during round 1, my kids played very well by themselves, and my twins even have improved a lot in this area though they just turned 2.
-We have been working on using open ended toys replacing the old toys.
-For a while the old toys thrown out were replaced by other similar toys.
+1. I realized that after reading Allie Casazza’s blog and the book Simplicity Parenting by Payne that minimalism positively affects kids.
+And I didn’t realize this was true except that after decluttering during round 1 last year, my kids played very well by themselves, and my twins even have improved a lot in this area though they just turned 2.
+We have been working on acquiring open-ended toys.
+Last year, the old toys thrown out were replaced by other similar toys.
 Now old toys are being replaced by more creative toys like Grimm, unit blocks and just plain wood bowls and scoops for sensory bins etc. Now, SG takes big issue with this because it seems like my consumerism has no end, but I actually do feel like there is a sort of closure to our old life.
 Yes, I will still indulge here and there but I’m not as concerned about my kids having to have a certain amount of presents for Christmas.
-I am a little worried that I’ll be perceived by others as being wasteful, in that situation I will just store away things so that they are a least out of sight.
-Then maybe people including my husband and kids will realize they haven’t missed out by having that one toy (with batteries that I hate so much).
+I am a little worried that I’ll be perceived by others as being wasteful because we have a lot of toys, mostly gifts, begin sold or donated, so after a big toy purge, I will in the future just store away things so that they are a least out of sight.
+Then maybe people including my husband and kids will realize they haven’t missed out by having “that one toy” (with batteries that I hate so much).
+Then we’ll have to do a round 3 purge when toys aren’t asked for any longer.

 2. I am working on self care in a more positive, long lasting way and minimalism is part of that.
 Having twins was incredibly straining on me, emotionally, mentally and spiritually.
 The past two years were beautiful but exceptionally difficult requiring me to give my all.
 On top of this I felt strongly the need to homeschool my oldest when he turned 4 and the twins were 1 and it was all too much.
 I built an excessive wardrobe of LuLaRoe leggings and clothes that basically acted as pajamas, loungewear and sort of outing wear.
 It was the worst thing I could have possibly done for myself.
 But at the time I really needed it.
 I shopped conveniently at home, I got retail therapy, and because I felt like I would never get my body back I just accepted my shape and size by just wearing stretchy clothes.
 Maybe it was all justified a little.